 With Kansas law supporting the sale of CBD, you should be able to track down a local supplier.

-However, you should be able to find CBD in vape stores, head shops, and natural health retail outlets.
+However, you should be able to find CBD locally in vape stores, head shops, and natural health retail outlets.

 Marijuana has a long and often rough history in the United States.

 However, as new applications are being discovered through research, more states have implemented new and progressive marijuana laws.

 On the federal level, marijuana is categorized as a Schedule I drug under the Controlled Substance Act.
 Drugs listed as a Schedule I are regarded in the following ways: